NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Experiments and Evaluation

+In the case of Poisson events, scattering occurs, with the new direction after scattering determined by a Gaussian distribution with variance $\sigma ^2 = 4$: Due to the inherent complexity of the particle transport problem, an analytical solution is unavailable.
+Instead, a probabilistic solution is derived through MC simulations that model the motion of particles.
+By discretizing position $x$ and direction $\Omega$, then constructing a Markov chain through MC-simulated random walks to track particle histories, we obtain probabilistic solutions for angular flux density.
+The solution method matches Smith et al. \cite{smith2022neuromorphic} but uses a Gaussian distribution for particle scattering, better reflecting real-world conditions.

 The MC simulation process, executed on the CPU, yields the angular flux density solution shown in Fig.~\ref{fig19}(a).
-The x-axis represents particle angle $\Omega$, the y-axis represents particle position $x$, and the color bar indicates $\Phi(x,\Omega)$, with $W=10,000$.
+The x-axis represents particle angle $\Omega$, the y-axis represents particle position $x$, and the color bar indicates $\Phi(x,\Omega)$, with a number of walkers $W=10,000$.
+Since Equation (\ref{equMC}) lacks an analytical solution, this result is adopted as the approximate solution.

+Next, we determine the optimal scale $W$ for solving the particle transport problem on STU, balancing accuracy and simulation cost.
+Fig.~\ref{figMCW} compares the squared error between the solutions for $W=10, 100, 1,000$ and the reference solution for $W=10,000$.
+Table~\ref{tab4} lists the particle tracking counts for these scenarios.
+The squared error decreases to 1e-5 for $W=100$ to $W=1,000$, with the latter requiring 10 times more tracking steps.
+Therefore, $W=100$ is selected as the optimal simulation scale.

-We select $W=100$ to balance accuracy and simulation cost.
-The MC problem is solved using MCPT-Solver by matching the particle distribution to the distribution defined by the state transition matrix.
-For a particle in state $(i,j)$, the next state follows the distribution defined in Equation (\ref{equc}).
+The MC problem is solved using STU by matching the particle distribution with the PDF defined by the state transition matrix.
+The generation of random numbers sequences represents the history of particle tracking.

-The particle tracking process provides the angular flux density solution, shown in Fig.~\ref{fig19}(b).
-The squared error of the solution, with $W=10.000$ as the approximate solution, is given in Fig.~\ref{fig19}(c).
-The resulting MSE of 7.6e-6 demonstrates that MCPT-Solver effectively solves the particle transport problem.
+Fig.~\ref{figRNs} shows the frequency distribution of 350,000-length random numbers generated by STU (blue bars), alongside the discrete PDF of the scattering direction distribution defined by the Poisson process $P(t)$ and Equation (\ref{equG}) (yellow line).
+The initial direction of the particles is set to $i=8$ to cover the full distribution range, with other directions calculated by offset.
+The particle tracking process provides the solution of the angular flux density, shown in Fig.~\ref{fig19}(b).
+The squared error of the solution, with $W=10,000$ as the approximate solution, is given in Fig.~\ref{fig19}(c).
+A squared error below 1e-4 suggests that the STU can effectively solve the particle transport problem.